whosthatx-x/creatus/README.md

 5. **Download the Model**: After training, choose your desired export format (TensorFlow Lite or H5) and click the "Download Model" button to download the model along with the usage code.

 ## Note
-Creatus offers more advanced customizability and flexibility compared to beginner-friendly platforms like Teachable Machine.
+TechnoKreate offers more advanced customizability and flexibility compared to beginner-friendly platforms like Teachable Machine.
 It’s perfect for developers who want more control over their model creation process.
 However, for those who prefer simplicity, platforms like Teachable Machine might be a better starting point.

 ## Warning
 Occasionally, a "ghosting" effect may occur during code execution due to delays.
 Don't worry, this is a normal occurrence.